RCN-ECS/CnGV/notebook/20201016_MA_FullSimResults.md

 # Supplementary Materials:

 ## Confusion Matrix
+These percents and rates are the same for the means data.

 | | CovGE Permutation | CovGE Bootstrap | GxE Permutation | GxE Bootstrap |
 | ---| ---| ---| ---| ---|
 | True Positive | 8.21% | 62.26% | 43.3 % | 94.79% |